-To create a working remote employee engagement program, first create a wellness program specifically catered to your employees.
+To create a virtual team engagement activity, first create a wellness program specifically catered to your employees.
 Thanks to the power of technology, it is easy for us to get professional wellness classes like yoga, meditation, etc., which can be done from home.
 Maybe even go a step ahead and create a wellness application program specifically for your employees that encourages them to create healthy habits every day.

 12. Engage in after-work activities

 There are a lot of businesses which have the culture of getting their employees together after work where they cook or watch movies together.
 But isn’t it a completely different ball game when you have to do it remotely?
 Thankfully, technology comes to the rescue again.
 You can host gaming nights, quizzes, and even watch movies together virtually.
 Create a non-work-related Whatsapp group where you can have all the fun discussions.
 Ensure that it is a critical part of your employee’s life and at no point will it be dismissed as a luxury

 The pandemic started with a lot of them following the Dalgona coffee challenge.
 While it wasn’t a task that was extremely challenging, it certainly was a medium for making people to calm their nerves.
 Start an in-house challenge; it could be a fitness streak which people adhere to or even a completely fun task like asking people to send one picture a day of something funny that happened in their house or even enact from a popular movie scene.
 All of these are opportunities for your employees to engage with each other without feeling forced to do so.